The world is being lied to by an Australian government backed-supported American TV program.

 It’s hard to see due to scrub and low branches, but above the white rock on the track, about 20 meters out deeper into the bush, there is a bonfire (approx 2 meters wide) earlier used to light their night search area.

 We’re supposed to believe they walked back off to base camp without putting out the bonfire?

 Husband and wife team, Chris and Greg Clark, are so dull the crew pulled the old “I’m lost” trick to get tensions up.
 Same stuff happened last year.

 Chris Clark looks up, supposedly lost, and points around talking to the camera crew.

-She says ‘having your head down scanning’ makes you ‘forget where you are’.
+She states ‘having your head down scanning’ makes you ‘forget where you are’.

-True, but rather than just ask the camera crew following her around, where she is, or just follow their foot tracks back, she gets on her 1-5 watt UFH CB (2-5km range out in the open) walkie talkie to call up husband, Greg.
+True, but rather than just ask the camera crew where she is, or just follow their foot tracks back, she gets on her 1-5 watt UFH CB (2-5km range out in the open) walkie talkie to call up husband, Greg.

 Husband Greg hears static noise, and assumes the worse.

 As he scoots down, lowering the aerial range, then blames the radio’s failure on flat batteries.